LSU Tigers football: Mississippi State

 The LSU–Mississippi State rivalry, is an annual football game between the Louisiana State Tigers and Mississippi State Bulldogs.
 Both universities are founding members of the Southeastern Conference, as well as the Western Division.
 This rivalry is LSU's longest rivalry with 108 meetings.
-LSU is second only to Ole Miss (3 games behind) on Mississippi St.’s list of most-commonly played opponents.
+LSU is second only to Ole Miss (3 games behind) on Mississippi St.'s list of most-commonly played opponents.

 Mississippi State's 34–29 victory on September 20, 2014, engineered by quarterback Dak Prescott, a Louisiana native, was the Bulldogs' first over LSU since 1999, their first in Baton Rouge since 1991, and just their fourth overall since 1985.
 State defeated LSU 37-7 in 2017 for their first win in the series at Starkville since 1999.
-The Tigers lead the series 78-36-3 through the 2024 season, with two LSU wins being vacated.
+The Tigers lead the series 78-36-3 through the 2025 season, with two LSU wins being vacated (Mississippi State was forced to forfeit on-field wins vs. LSU in 1975 and 1976 due to use of ineligible players; the on-field record is 76-38-3).
+The teams did not play in 2024 and 2025, but will play again in 2026 and 2028.